davidwest1/AzureSIEMLab/README.md

 # Azure SIEM Lab
 <h2>Description</h2>
-This project consists of a building my own Security Operations Center by deploying a SIEM that monitors and generates alerts for all the devices within the home lab.
-I also set up a threat intelligence feed that sends IOCs to the SIEM.
+This project consists of a building my own Security Operations Center by deploying a SIEM that monitors and generates alerts for all the virtual machine devices within the home lab.
 <br />

 <h2>Environments and Utilities</h2>